October 15th, 2018

 "The House Wren was named long ago for its tendency to nest around residential homes or in nest boxes."

 Both the male and female wren exhibit their singing and calling abilities.
 The sounds they make will vary according to their needs and reactive behavior.
 Males have a unique sound pattern during mating season and females sing mainly in answer to the males shortly after meeting up.
-The female will sing with high-pitched squeals that are not like any wren sounds that the male wren will make.
-Wrens don't usually sing after mating season, however, wrens will make a variety of harsh sounds, often in response to preators and other animals that pose a threat.
+The female will sing with high-pitched squeals that are not like any wren sounds that the male will make.
+Wrens don't usually sing after mating season, however, they will often make a variety of harsh sounds in response to preators and other animals that pose a threat.

 Wren House Features